 Network Inventory uses the built-in mode to perform Direct Network Scan of Windows, Linux, and macOS computers on the internal network.

-The standalone mode involves deploying audit agents onto the client side and running the audit from outside of Network Inventory.
-Network Inventory uses the standalone mode to perform audit of Windows, Linux, and macOS computers in the local network, in remote networks, or even offsite and non-networked computers.
+The standalone mode involves deploying audit agents onto the client side.
+Network Inventory uses the standalone mode to perform audit of Windows, Linux, and macOS computers in the local network, in remote networks, or offsite and non-networked computers.

 Network Inventory offers these audit methods for standalone audit agents: